JasonTurley/ctf-solutions/picoctf/reverse-engineering/asm3/README.md

 # asm3

 ## Description
-> What does asm3(0xd2c26416,0xe6cf51f0,0xe54409d5) return?
-Submit the flag as a
-> hexadecimal value (starting with '0x').
-NOTE: Your submission for this
-> question will NOT be in the normal flag format.
+What does asm3(0xd2c26416,0xe6cf51f0,0xe54409d5) return?
+Submit the flag as a hexadecimal value (starting with '0x').
+NOTE: Your submission for this question will NOT be in the normal flag format.

+**Category:** Reverse Engineering

 **Points:** 300